Silo | An innovative, zero-waste Hackney restaurant

 In fact, he’s even recycling his restaurants.

-Because this summer he’s taking his zero-waste Brighton eatery Silo, and moving it to London – specifically next to the CRATE brewery in Hackney – while reopening the Brighton space as a whole new concept.
+Because next month he’s taking his zero-waste Brighton eatery Silo, and moving it to London – specifically next to the CRATE brewery in Hackney – while reopening the Brighton space as a whole new concept.

 The people at Silo take that whole ‘zero-waste’ thing quite seriously, by the way: they’ve even started to recycle their glasses back into sand in order to make crockery for the place.
 There’s also an on-site brewery specifically designed to turn leftover plants & herbs into fermented drinks.
 They churn their own butter, mill their own flour, and their tables are made from former floor tiles.

-The menu is, obviously, nose-to-tail eating, and you’ll find their menu populated by inventive dishes like mackerel tartare with miso, or pumpkin seed ice cream with fig leaf.
+The menu is, obviously, nose-to-tail eating, and you’ll find it populated by inventive dishes like mackerel tartare with miso, or pumpkin seed ice cream with fig leaf.

 Which should cover the basics.

-NOTE: Silo is planned to open in London this summer.
+NOTE: Silo is due to open on 5th November.
 We’ll be back then with the full scoop.
-In the meantime, you can find out more at Silo Brighton’s website right HERE.
+In the meantime, you can find out more, and book (from 21st October) HERE.

 Silo | Unit 14, Queens Yard, Hackney Wick, E9 5EN